dynatrace-oss/log4j-metadata-provider/README.md

 ```

 Then, add a `log4j2.xml` configuration file to the classpath of your project (
-e.g. `src/main/resources`, as shown in the example applications [here](example_with_otel)
+e.g. `src/main/resources`, as shown in the example applications [here](./example_with_otel/)
-and [here](example_without_otel)).
+and [here](./example_without_otel/)).
 There, the log output format can be configured, for example
 [as JSON](#json-based-logging) or in [a line format](#line-based-logging).

 ## Properties available from OpenTelemetry

-For OpenTelemetry, Trace ID and Span ID are read from the current span context.
+For OpenTelemetry, Trace ID and Span ID are read from the currently active span.
 They can be used in
 the pattern using the `%X{var_name}` or `$${ctx:var_name}` syntax:

 - Trace Id: `%X{trace.id}` / `$${ctx:trace.id}`